python3isfun/learn_python_fall_2020/README.md

 https://www.python.org/downloads/release/python-385/

-Email and Github signup.
+Gmail and Github signup.
-For communication and assignments, every student needs to have a web email address and register a free Github account.
+For communication and assignments, every student needs to have a free Gmail address and register a free Github account.

 Zoom.